pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic-8080.md

 ### `<math.h>`

-No maths library is shipped that supports the 8080.
-The core of the Microsoft MBF32 should run on the 8080, however we only ship the bindings with z88dk not the implementation.
+There are two maths libraries that run on the 808- daimath32 and mbf32.
+Daimath32 is contained within the repository, however for mbf32, we only ship the bindings with z88dk not the implementation.

 ### z88dk extension libraries